graphnet-team/graphnet/docs/source/installation/install.rst

 This installation is only necessary if you want to process KM3NeT/ARCA or KM3NeT/ORCA files.
 Processing means converting them from a `.root` offline format into a suitable format for training using |graphnet|.
 If you already have your KM3NeT data in `SQLite` or `parquet` format and only want to train a model or perform inference on this database, this specific installation is not needed.

-Note that this installation will add `km3io`, `km3db`, and `km3pipe`, ensuring they are built with compatible versions.
-The steps below are provided for a conda environment, but feel free to choose a different enviroment setup.
+Note that this installation will add `km3io` ensuring it is built with a compatible versions.
+The steps below are provided for a conda environment, with an enviroment created in the same way it is done above in this page, but feel free to choose a different enviroment setup.

 .. code-block:: bash

-   # Create an environment with Python 3.8
+   # Create an environment with Python 3.10
-   conda create -p <path-to-env> python=3.8 -c conda-forge -y
+   conda create -p <path-to-env> --no-default-packages python=3.10 -y
    # Activate the environment and move to the graphnet repository you just cloned.
 If using conda:
    conda activate <path-to-env>